 Ideas for walking in Buckinghamshire

-Walking is the easiest activity to add into your daily routine and when you can find a little more time there are lots of organised walks you can join.
+Walking is the easiest activity to add to your daily routine and when you can find a little more time there are lots of organised walks you can join.

 The ramblers provide a programme of walks to suit everyone.
 Tuesday walks are about 4 miles at no faster than 2 miles per hour average.
 Thursday walks tend to be 6 - 9 miles at a somewhat faster pace.
 Sunday walks can be up to 14 miles.
 It is not necessary to be a member to join in a walk - just turn up on the day.